 - employing devices such as spectrometers and Vernier temperature probes to conduct science experiments

 - mastering our state-of-the-art tech booth in the meeting and performance hall and in music classes

 - composing with the aid of Musical Instrument Digital Interface (MIDI)

 - teaching themselves how to play the piano with the use of virtual keyboards

-- been honored in regional and state FIRST Lego Robotics championships
+- being honored in regional and state FIRST Lego Robotics championships

-- converted a car's diesel engine to run on used vegetable oil as part of a sustainability initiative
+- converting a car's diesel engine to run on used vegetable oil as part of a sustainability initiative

-- designed and built a solar iPad charger
+- designing and building a solar iPad charger

 Using technology at Fenn means being a good digital citizen, and instruction comes largely from advisors, classroom teachers, and the librarians.
 Internet safety is addressed in the Student Life curriculum in grades six through nine, and programs on internet use are frequently available to parents.

 Though technology is a valuable tool, Fenn strives to balance the digital and non-digital realms in a boy’s life.
 We continue to look at technology as a way to better accomplish what we have always tried to do at Fenn: help boys develop into thoughtful, articulate, and empathetic young men.